tiulpin/tiulpin/content/posts/ci-ext-monorepo.md

 2. Create `task.json` and place it into your `dist` directory (actually better to name it after the task name)
 3. If you used any methods from `@actions/core` or `@actions/github` in your action, you need to replace them with the corresponding methods from `azure-pipelines-task-lib` (e.g. `core.getInput` -> `tl.getInput`)

 The API of `azure-pipelines-task-lib` is similar to `@actions/core` and other `@actions/*` libraries.
-For example, we have a method for obtaining the input parameters:
+For example, we have a method for getting the input parameters:

 ```typescript
 export function getInputs(): Inputs {